rjacaac211/NexusMind-AI/README.md

 # NexusMind AI — Deep Research Agent Web App

-​NexusMind AI is an advanced research assistant that automates the generation of in-depth research reports.
-By leveraging cutting-edge **natural language processing (NLP)**, **multi-turn feedback loops**, and modern web technologies, it enables users to interact dynamically to refine and produce structured reports.
-At its core, NexusMind AI integrates **Open Deep Research** from LangGraph, a customizable web research assistant that generates comprehensive reports on any topic.
+**NexusMind AI** is an advanced research assistant that automates the creation of in-depth research reports by leveraging state-of-the-art **natural language processing (NLP)**, **iterative multi-turn feedback loops**, and modern web technologies.
+At its core, the system employs a **dual-agent approach** that uses **Tavily** for online data gathering: one agent drafts and refines a structured report plan based on user feedback, while the other creates and compiles the final report.
+Built on **LangGraph** **Open Deep Research**, NexusMind AI delivers comprehensive, customizable research reports on any topic with precision and scalability.
+The backend is powered by **FastAPI**, the frontend is developed in **React**, and the system is containerized with **Docker** for seamless deployment.

 ## Demo
 Watch a short demo of NexusMind AI in action: